Most families living in domestic properties across the UK are legally required to pay council tax.

 Across the UK, the average family home has a valuation band D, which on average will cost them £1,966 annually.
 Rutland will pay 17% more than the average, at £2,300 in council tax per year.

-How to find out what band of council tax my house is in
+How to find out what council tax band your house is in

-Finding out what council tax valuation band a property comes under is a fairly straightforward process and can provide peace of mind before making the decision to purchase a property, as well as provide helpful when budgeting monthly expenses or for any other reasons.
+Finding out what council tax valuation band a property comes under is a fairly straightforward process.

 Once the council tax valuation band is found, you can use this information to determine the annual council tax cost the owner or tenants of the property are required to pay through your local authority.